WHO Collaborating Centre for Drug Statistics Methodology

 WHO International Working Group for Drug Statistics Methodology

 The Centre receives expert advice from the WHO International Working Group for Drug Statistics Methodology.
-This group represents the six WHO global regions and consists of twelve WHO appointed experts in clinical pharmacology, clinical medicine, international public health, drug utilisation and drug regulation.
+This group represents the six WHO global regions and consists of twelve WHO appointed experts in clinical pharmacology, clinical medicine, international public health, pharmacy, drug utilisation and drug regulation.

 The Working Group is responsible for the scientific development of the ATC/DDD system and is consulted when major questions arise.
 All new ATC codes, DDDs and decisions concerning ATC and DDD changes are discussed and approved by the Working Group.

 New ATC/DDDs and alterations are published on the website after each meeting in the International Working Group.
 The Working Group meets twice annually.

 You will find information about the ATC/DDD system and publications on the Centre’s website, including: